An SAP Basis administrator is an IT professional responsible for running your SAP landscape.

 - Job scheduling: Your system needs to perform various automatic background jobs, which consume resources.
 Your admin must carefully schedule these jobs when user demand is low, so they don’t affect performance.

-- Planning ahead: Ideally, your admin should perform needed adjustments to your landscape before end users are impacted.
+- Planning ahead: Ideally, your SAP system administrator should perform needed adjustments to your landscape before end users are impacted.
 This requires careful planning and anticipation of long-term trends.

 Basis Administration in the Age of SAP HANA

 All of the above tasks have been part of SAP Basis administration for decades.
-However, SAP software has changed extensively since the release of HANA in 2011, and the job of administrator has changed with it.
+However, SAP software has changed extensively since the release of HANA in 2010, and the job of SAP system administrator has changed with it.
 Here are a few of the key differences:

-While an administrator’s previous SAP ERP skills and Basis knowledge will continue to be valuable, they’ll still need to learn a new database, in addition to the new module (such as S/4HANA or BW/4HANA).
+While an administrator’s previously acquired SAP ERP skills and Basis knowledge will continue to be valuable, they’ll still need to learn a new database, in addition to the new module (such as S/4HANA or BW/4HANA).

 Although the strategic aspects of Basis have gotten extremely complex (as we’ll discuss later), the nuts and bolts of Basis operation are much simpler than previous software generations.

 When I started my career administering SAP ERP on Oracle in the early 1990s, operating a database required far more knowledge.
-An expert at Oracle administration with a decade of experience might only understand about 5% of what the database required.
+An expert at Oracle administration with a decade of experience might’ve understood only about 5% of what the database required.

 Hosting environments and third-party offerings have also contributed to these improvements.
 Public cloud environments like Azure and AWS apply a layer of abstraction, eliminating the challenging task of keeping your hardware healthy that on-premise SAP required.